 Do you need it?

 Need is a hard thing to determine sometimes.
 It often gets confused with want.
 Look over what tools and gadgets you already own.
-Yes, you can shop your kitchen when it comes to kitchen equipment.
+Yes, you can shop your kitchen when it comes to kitchen essentials.

 Do you already own something that will do the job just as well or will this new purchase truly help you work better in the kitchen?
+Is it really essential?

 Will you use it?